eciggaar/devops-workshop/openshift/3-Pipelines.md

 ==>
 ==> **************************************************

-==> Creating Pipeline Resources for Git repo and target Docker image pipelineresource.tekton.dev/git-repo created pipelineresource.tekton.dev/image-source created
+==> Switching to project for this workshop
+Already on project "devops-workshop" on server "<your-server>".
 ==> Done!

-==> Creating Pipeline Tasks
-task.tekton.dev/compile-and-build created
-task.tekton.dev/deploy-using-kn created
+==> Creating a persistant volume claim and fetch git repo and a Maven config map for the settings.xml persistentvolumeclaim/source-pvc created configmap/maven-settings created
 ==> Done!

+==> Adding a custom Tekton task to clean up the workspace as last step of the pipeline task.tekton.dev/workspace-cleaner created
+==> Done!

-==> Creating Tekton Pipeline
+==> Creating workshop OpenShift Pipeline pipeline.tekton.dev/workshop-pipeline created
-pipeline.tekton.dev/workshop-pipeline created
 ==> Done!